Bleaklow: B29 Overexposed Crash Site From Snakes Summit: 4 Mile Circular Route

 Walking onto the Pennine Way from Snake Road

 You will reach a Cairn and at this point follow the path to the right, and follow the narrow path along the edge of the valley (Crooked Clough).
+As you reach the ford you will need to cross over and continue ahead.
+Be careful here as the terrain becomes very boggy.
+When we did this route we had wellies on and the below photo demonstrates just how careful you need to be.

 A narrow path along the Crooked Clough Valley